TalanWeeks/fs-journal/src/reflections/wk1/04-flex.md

 ## What does the align self CSS rule do?

-* align self aligns one element out of a couple in a row or column to the style you declare. it doesnt affect the other elements.
+* align self aligns one element out of a couple in a row or column to the style you declare. it doesn't affect the other elements.

 ## When you are building out your HTML page, what is the default display type of your elements?